jasmine-rios/AWS-SAA-003/D3-design-high-performing-arch.md

 The cluster is made up of a single primary instance and zero or more read replicas

 Provide the benefits of reads and multi-az to improve avaliability and read operations on your cluster

+If you were running a lambda as your compute that open many different connections to your RDS instance

+Use RDS Proxy to manage connections more efficiently because it maintains a pool of established connections to your RDS instance

+Thew RDS Proxy reduces stress on your compute and memory resources and supports a large number and frequency of connections for app to scale

+RDS instance auto-scaling?

+Storage autoscaling for an RDS instance; yes but auto scaling doesn't occur if max storage threshold would be equal to or exceeded by the storage increment

 ### Aurora vs RDS

 Aurora is part of the RDS family but does have a few differences and improvements over RDS